CSCfi/csc-user-guide/docs/cloud/pouta/application-dev.md

 an inaccessible state.
-This also gives you the flexibility for scaling up and down your services at any time as processes do not have a state to convey before scaling, which maximizes the robustness of your applicationand provides an option for graceful disposability of your application.
+This also gives you the flexibility for scaling up and down your services at any time as processes do not have a state to convey before scaling, which maximizes the robustness of your application and provides an option for graceful disposability of your application.
 The disposability of your application should be complemented by a fast bootstrap, which brings added agility to your application development and small startup cycles in case of application